Complete Guide to Trademark Registration in UAE

 According to Article 3 of Federal Law No. 37 of 1992, under the scrutiny of legal authority, certain items such as geographic names, banknotes, honorary degree details, and any marks that might mislead the public or breach public order are excluded from trademark services and cannot be trademarked.

 While not obligatory, trademark registration in UAE empowers businesses with exclusive rights to their brand and legal power of attorney.
-This not only safeguards the registered trademark from potential infringers but also provides a solid foundation to pursue legal action if infringement occurs.
+This not only safeguards the registered trademarks from potential infringers but also provides a solid foundation to pursue legal action if trademark infringement occurs.

-What cannot be registered as a Trademark in the UAE
+What cannot be registered as a Trademark in UAE

 There are specific considerations to keep in mind when filing for trademark registration in the UAE.
 The trademark services in the region stipulate that the trademark must not encompass prohibited content, ensuring compliance with UAE regulations.